AstroFiji/AstroFiji/README.md

-- 👋 Hi, I’m @AstroFiji
-- 👀 I’m interested in Technology!
+- 👋 Hello, I am a first-year Software Engineering student who pretty much loves anything to do with technology.

-- 🌱 I’m currently learning C++
+- 🌱 Currently learning C++
-- 💞️ I’m looking to collaborate on a mobile app development.
+- 💞️ Looking to collaborate on a mobile app development.
 - 📫 How to reach me?
 Email me -> howard@astrofiji.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm married!!!!

 <!---